SciCatProject/scicat-backend-next/docs/frontend-config-guide/dynamic-dataset-detail-component.md

 ## Overview

 This guide provides details on configuring the **Dynamic Dataset Detail Component** on the frontend.
 This component can be customized to display dataset information in various templates and layouts based on your needs.
-The configuration needs to be provided or mounted in `/src/config/frontend.config.json`
+The configuration needs to be provided or mounted in the location specified by the environment variable `FRONTEND_CONFIG_FILE` (default `/frontend.config.json`).

 ## Configuration guide